Gears 5 collectibles guide – all collectible and component locations

 Nomad’s Sketchbook

-After fighting off the Swarm at the water tower, open the door to the control room.
-The sketchbook is on the desk.
+After fighting off the Swarm at the water tower, open the door to the control room with the nomad inside.
+The sketchbook is on the desk next to her.

 UIR LC Circuit A1